 Amount

-Securities and Exchange Commission registration fee \$ 3,801
+\$ 3,801

-FINRA filing fee 3,500
+3,500

-Nasdaq listing fee 55,000
+55,000

-Accountants' fees and expenses 183,233
+183,233

-Legal fees and expenses 1,250,000
+1,250,000

-Transfer Agent and registrar fees and expenses 1,993
+1,993

-Printing and engraving expenses 45,000
+45,000

-Miscellaneous 50,000
+50,000

-Total expenses \$ 1,592,527
+\$ 1,592,527

+\$

 Item 14.
 Indemnification of Directors and Officers.

 We are governed by the Business Corporations Act (British Columbia), or BCBCA.
 Under the BCBCA, and our Articles that will be in effect upon the closing of this offering, we may (or must, in the case of our Articles) indemnify all eligible parties against all eligible penalties to which such person is or may be liable, and we must, after the final disposition of an eligible proceeding, pay the expenses actually and reasonably incurred by such person in respect of that proceeding.
 Each director is deemed to have contracted with us on the terms of indemnity contained in our Articles.